iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - created date

 #### Release records
-These describe what is being proposed, evaluated, reviewed, approved, or packaged for release.
+These describe what is being proposed, evaluated, checked against policy, reviewed, approved, or packaged for release.

 - release candidate
 - evaluation result
+- policy-check result
 - approval request
 - approval decision
 - evidence pack
+- supporting document attached to a release

+An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
+One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
+Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.

 Typical fields for release records include:
 - target environment
 - related asset versions
-- policy-check results
-- approval status
+- record-specific outcome fields, such as measured evaluation results, policy-check pass/fail results, approval-request state, or approval-decision outcome
 - linked evidence
 - created date

 #### Operational records
 These describe what happened after release.

-- deployment
+- deployment record
 - runtime event
 - incident